 Cartus EMEA’s Award-Winning Internship Programme is Launched for 2014

 Cartus EMEA has launched its 2014 internship programme in partnership with the University of the West of England (UWE).
-Similar in structure to the intern programme that’s run at our Cartus HQ in Danbury, CT, the EMEA programme is now in its third year.
-As Learning and Development Director, I coordinate and run the eight-week EMEA programme, and I am always impressed by the quality of the candidates we attract.
+Similar in structure to the intern programme that’s run at our Cartus HQ in Danbury, CT, the EMEA programme is now in its third year, and we are always impressed by the quality of the candidates we attract.

 This year, we have interns working at our Swindon, London, and Geneva facilities.
 Interns join all areas of the business, from assignee-facing teams to support functions such as supply chain management and moving services